Charles D. Ferris: Justice Department

 From 1961 to 1963 he was a trial attorney with the United States Department of Justice Civil Division as part of the Attorney General's honor program.

 Legislative work

 From 1963 to 1977 he served as associate general counsel and later general counsel to the United States Senate Democratic Policy Committee.
 In 1977 he served as general counsel to Speaker of the House Tip O'Neill.

 Federal Communications Commission

+In September 1977, President Jimmy Carter nominated Ferris to chair the Federal Communications Commission.
 While most scholars look the term of Reagan appointee Mark S. Fowler as the beginning of telecommunications deregulation, deregulation actually began with Ferris.
-The most significant effect Ferris had on the FCC was shifting the Commission's reasoning from legal and technical to an economic one.
+The most significant effect Ferris had on the FCC was shifting the commission's reasoning from legal and technical to an economic one.

 Private practice

-He practiced law with Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo from 1981 to 2013.
+Ferris practiced law with Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo from 1981 to 2013.
 He retired in 2013.

 Personal life

-He is married to Patricia C. Brennan and they have two children.
+Ferris was married to Patricia Ferris née Brennan, with whom he had daughters, Caroline and Sabrina.

+Ferris died on February 16, 2024, at the age of 90.